A single-phonon directional coupler: Coherent drive measurement

 To extract the splitting ratio of the directional coupler, we calculate the (normalized) area under the mechanical wavepacket around the first, second, and third round-trip time, corresponding to the light-blue shaded area in Fig.~\ref{Fig:3}b, for the indicated excitation and detection combinations (see SI~\ref{SI:coh_drive} for more details).
 The corresponding integrated counts are shown in blue, orange, green and red color bars in Fig.~\ref{Fig:3}c.
 To model these data, we use a transfer matrix approach, where the action of the directional coupler is described by a lossless beam splitter matrix $\Ubs$, written in terms of a reflection coefficient $r$ and a transmission coefficient $t = \sqrt{1-r^2}$.
 Phonon losses are negligible to first order since the phononic lifetime is much longer than the round-trip time (see SI~\ref{SI:lifetime}).
 The phonon population after $N$ passes through the directional coupler is then proportional to $A_{ij}\left(\Ubs\right)^N$, where the factor $A_{ij}$, with $i,j = \{{\rm A,B}\}$, takes into account losses and dispersion mismatch.
 A more accurate description of these terms would require modeling of the time dynamics with a multi-mode coupled-mode theory, which goes beyond the scope of this work.
 We then perform a global fitting procedure, where we impose $A_{\rm AB}=A_{\rm BA}$ to satisfy the reciprocity condition.
 The result of the fit is shown in grey color bars in Fig.~\ref{Fig:3}c, from which we extract a reflection coefficient $R=|r|^2=0.43$.
-We repeat the same measurements for two different lengths of the coupling region (see SI~\ref{Fig:coh_drive_SI}) and extract the corresponding reflection coefficient.
+We repeat the same measurements for two different lengths of the coupler region (see SI~\ref{Fig:coh_drive_SI}) and extract the corresponding reflection coefficient.
 The results are shown in Fig.~\ref{Fig:3}d, which clearly shows an increase of the reflection as the coupling length is increased.
 Importantly, these results show that our design allows to engineer phononic beam splitters with arbitrary splitting ratios.
+We note that we measure negligible reflections at the interface between the uncoupled waveguides and the coupler region (see SI~\ref{SI:coh_drive} for more details).